0x4447-office/0x4447_webpage_consulting/_posts/2020-10-17-how-to-hire-the-technical-team.md

 - **Do you make your bed in the morning?**

-    You want to hear a "yes."
-This should tell you that they are more organized than most and don't give up easily.
+    You want to hear a "Yes", this should tell you that they are more organized than most and don't give up easily.

 - **After how many years will you be done learning?**